wingify/readme-central/docs/Integrations/fme-ai-integrations/fme-mcp-server.md

 <br />

-> You can add the VWO FME MCP Server by simply clicking the button below.
+> You can add the VWO FE MCP Server by simply clicking the button below.
 Make sure to update the VWO\_ACCOUNT\_ID and VWO\_API\_KEY environment variables before you start using it.

 <br />